+How do you take care of a cat for beginners?
 Caring for a cat can be easy, but there also times owners feel like they are losing their minds.
 Cat hair is everywhere and hairballs come from nowhere.
 We all know that cats are independent creatures, but in reality, they can be fun, adorable and absolutely funny.
 And most of all, no matter how aloof they seem, they love you and need you.
 We promise.
-That’s why Shelley and Cynthia are sharing some of our top cat care tips in the latest episode of the Pet Care Pro Show.
+That’s why Shelley and Cynthia are sharing some of our top cat care tips in this episode of the Pet Care Pro Show.